fEvarto/md-notepad/README.md

 ## Contributing

-Feel free to open issues or PRs.
-Suggested improvements:
+Feel free to open issues or PRs

 ## License